Setup and building#

 The CPython repo is hosted on GitHub.
 To get a copy of the source code you should fork the Python repository on GitHub, create a local clone of your personal fork, and configure the remotes.

-You will only need to execute these steps once:
+You will only need to execute these steps once per machine:

 Press Fork on the top right.